deanwetherby/tf_oda_stanford_cars/README.md

 Use Google's TensorFlow Object Detection API [0] to detect 196 vehicles types in the Stanford Cars dataset [1].

+## Dependencies

+The Stanford Cars project is dependent on the TensorFlow Object Detection API and all of it's requirements.
+Mainly:

+* Python 2.7
+* Protobuf 3.0.0
+* Tensorflow (>=1.9.0)

 ## Getting Started

 Download the Stanford Cars dataset.